Software-Hardware-Integration-Lab/Documentation/docs/Getting-Started/Usage-Guide/Lifecycle-Management/Device/0-Commission.md

     This is to preserve clean source as much as possible on potentially unclean hardware.
     Other security classes are unaffected.

 4\.
-Press the `Select` button at the bottom of the selection drawer to start the commissioning process.
+Press the `Select` button at the bottom of the selection panel to start the commissioning process.

 ## See Also